zsh: command not found: python

 Why Python removed?

-Apple removed the system-provided Python 2 installation from macOS 11 Big Sur because Python 2 has reached its end of life, and it is no longer supported or considered secure.
-As a result, the Python development community no longer actively maintains Python 2.
+Apple removed the system-provided Python 2 installation from macOS 11 Big Sur because Python 2 has reached its end of life.
+This means that the Python development community is no longer actively supporting Python 2, and it is no longer considered a secure or reliable version of the language.

-To encourage users to adopt a newer and more secure version of Python, Apple decided to remove Python 2 from its latest operating system.
-Users are now encouraged to install a newer version of Python, such as Python 3, or use version managers like Homebrew or pyenv to handle their Python installations.
+To encourage users to transition to a newer and more secure version of Python, Apple decided to remove the system-provided Python 2 installation from its latest operating system.
+Instead, users can install a newer version of Python, such as Python 3, or use a version manager like Homebrew or pyenv to manage their Python installations.

 - TypeError: 'NoneType' object is not subscriptable